Buy a car from the

 The Cadillac Escalade is a full-size SUV.
 It looks like the Cadillac version of the Chevrolet Tahoe and Suburban and GMC Yukon and Yukon XL and that's exactly what it is though there are many styling and equipment differences.

 The pull-type door handles are easy to grasp, particularly appreciable in cold climates when wearing gloves.
-This type of door handle is more comfortable, less likely to snap away from your fingers and less likely to break fingernail than the more stylish, more aerodynamic kind.

-The rear view features a modern interpretation of Cadillac's classic slim, vertical taillights, which recall the dramatic tailfins of Cadillacs of the 1960s and '70s.
+The rear of he Escalade features a modern interpretation of Cadillac's classic slim, vertical taillights, which recall the dramatic tailfins of Cadillacs of the 1960s and '70s.
 On the Escalade they are rendered in crisp LED strips.
 A high-mounted, horizontal brake light with LED illumination crosses the top.
 But the dominant feature of the Escalade's rear is the enormous badge set within a chunky block of chrome trim, reminding everyone that they are following a Cadillac.

 The liftgate opens and closes by pushbutton as a hatch or glass-only for lighter items, a convenient feature.
 The Class III tow hitch that comes standard is covered by a removable trim panel, so things look clean and tidy when you're not pulling a trailer.